aguadotzn/TFM_MUINBDES/docs/README.md

 **Air quality studio of Madrid city**.

->This folder contains a landing page with the main results of the project.
+>This folder contains a landing page with a summary of the project.

 You can visit the page [here](https://aguadotzn.github.io/TFM_MUINBDES/).
 ## Author